Sharing is caring!

 Usually, puppies are more attracted to chocolates than older ones.
 The risk can be severe for both age groups.

-The older dogs especially are going to get affected more.
+The older dogs are especially going to get more affected.
 Eating chocolates can even lead to death if your dog has other medical conditions like heart issues.

 What are the Steps to Prevent Your Dog from Eating Chocolate?